-Xenon arc chambers reproduce the damage caused by full-spectrum sunlight and rain.
+Xenon Arc chambers reproduce the damage caused by full-spectrum sunlight and rain.
 In a few days or weeks, Xenon arc testers can reproduce the damage that occurs over months or years outdoors.
-For example the once solid colour vinyl sign hat is now a patchwork of cracked segments.

 Test pieces, component parts or products are subjected to exposures that best replicate the conditions during the products life.
 Exposure requirements dictate the type of chamber used.

 Variables include type of lamp, filter, humidity & spray functions.
 Exposure variables can be adjusted to best replicate the conditions during a products life or those dictated by a specification.

 Types of damage caused by UV weathering & Xenon arc testing include colour change, gloss loss, chalking, cracking, crazing, hazing and blistering.
 These can be evaluated periodically during test

 - ISO 2813- Paints and varnishes — Determination of gloss value at 20°, 60° and 85°

 - ASTM D523- Standard Test Method for Specular Gloss.